 Compliance with the court mandated reforms has been and will continue to be a top priority for Sheriff Penzone.
 He believes that gaining “full and effective compliance” with the Orders is the fastest way to ensure that MCSO is following the current best police practices and providing the most professional services to everyone in our community.
 He is equally committed to rebuilding trust with the Latino community, recognizing the damage inflicted upon the community.

 The Court Implementation Division was created at the direction of the First Supplemental Court Order.
-CID consists of one (1) captain, one (1) lieutenant, six (6) sergeants, two (2) deputy sheriffs, and two (2) administrative civilians.
+CID consists of one (1) captain, one (1) lieutenant, three (3) sergeants, two (2) deputy sheriffs, one management analyst, one management assistant, and two (2) administrative civilians.
 It serves as a central conduit of information between the Court appointed Monitor and all parts of MCSO.
 It also works closely with all parties involved in the Melendres lawsuit to enhance communication and move forward in bringing MCSO into compliance with the Court ordered reforms.

 In December 2007, Latino drivers filed a lawsuit against the MCSO and former Sheriff Joe Arpaio, alleging that MCSO engaged in a custom, policy, and practice of racially profiling Latinos, and a policy of unconstitutionally stopping persons without reasonable suspicion of criminal activity, in violation of their Fourth and Fourteenth Amendment rights.

 Former Sheriff Arpaio, in his desire to make MCSO a "full-fledged anti-illegal immigration agency,” created an agency where race, and not criminality, served as a basis to target Latinos.
 Despite the fact that the considerable majority of Latinos in Maricopa County were legal residents of the United States, MCSO used race and Hispanic ancestry as a pretext to investigate immigration violations.